Users can organize into teams and manage permissions at both the team and project level.

 Moving Projects to a Team

-If you have old projects that you want to assign to a new team, simply go to the Overview page of that project and expand the About and Settings section.
+If you have old projects that you want to assign to a new team, simply go to the Setup tab and select the Settings page of that project.
 There, you will see a dropdown where you can assign the project to any team that you are currently a member of.

 Private and Public Projects